HOME ABOUT SHOP WHOLESALE WORKSHOPS NEWS & MEDIA CONTACT US MACKPHOTO BLOG JOURNAL

 Great Smoky Mountains National Park

 Richard takes us from Cades Cove in the west to Big Creek and Cataloochee in the east.
-The book is arranged in easy-to-navigate sections based on specific locations within the park.
-The narrative text is imbued with a deep personal passion for the park’s natural history and beauty … a passion that brings Richard back year after year.
+The book is arranged in easy-to-navigate sections based on specific areas within the park.
+The narrative text is imbued with a deep personal passion for the park’s natural history and beauty, a passion that brings Richard back year after year.
 Richard has vividly captured the spirit of this “land of smoke,” from the rugged peaks to the mysterious valleys where clouds and moisture hover.
-Within this vast landscape, he reveals the solitude of a rain-drenched forest, the energy of water tumbling over rocks, the vibrant explosion of wildflowers in bloom, and the myriad wildlife.
+Within this vast landscape, he reveals the solitude of a rain-drenched forest, the energy of water tumbling over rocks, the vibrant explosion of wildflowers in bloom, and the myriad wildlife species.
 Whether it’s a coyote roaming the fields in Cades Cove, a black bear perched in the trees, or the stillness of deer nestled in an early evening mist, the inhabitants of the park will mesmerize you.

 About the Authors